kurtbrose/aes_keywrap/README.rst

 and encrypted (e.g. a separate data encryption key for each row in a database), this overhead can be significant.

-However, the most likely use case for this algorithm is interoperability with existing systems.
+Another important use case is compatibility with existing systems.